Skip to Content

 Instructions

-5. Heat cooking oil of choice on high heat in a wok or cooking pan.
-Add garlic and diced chicken and stir-fry for about 3 minutes or until lightly browned.
+5. Sauté the Aromatics and Chicken: Heat your cooking oil of choice in a wok or large cooking pan over high heat.
+Add the crushed garlic and stir-fry for about 30 seconds until fragrant, being careful not to burn it.

 Did you like this recipe?